 *ACU Race Licence

-To go racing (fun or otherwise) a Compulsory Training Course (CTC) and On Circuit Riding Assessment will need to be completed to obtain an ACU licence.
+To go racing (for fun or otherwise) a Compulsory Training Course (CTC) and On Circuit Riding Assessment will need to be completed to obtain an ACU licence.
 This is the licence needed to race with Road Racing clubs.

 During the riding assessment section, great riding hints and tips from an instructor will be shared.
 The aim is for the driver to get a licence and make them faster – more than just ticking a box.